 What does this mean?
 Exposure to bad quality indoor air results in life-threatening diseases of course!
 Building on this, let’s know the top 5 diseases caused by air pollution.

 In simple terms, the Strokes are brain attacks.
 They mainly occur when the blood supply to the brain gets blocked.
 During a stroke, the human brain doesn’t receive enough oxygen or nutrients, which causes the brain cells to die.
 According to a study published in the Lancet Neurology, air pollution is allied with about a third of the global stroke burden.
 The researchers say this includes environmental and indoor air pollution.

 2. Heart disease

-In May 2016, The Lancet published an influential article by lead investigator Dr. Joel Kaufman, this study reports that long-term contact to particulate matter and nitrogen oxides at levels close to the National Ambient Air Quality Standards (NAAQS) can result in premature aging of the blood vessels and contribute to a quicker buildup of calcium in the coronary artery.
-This buildup of calcium restricts blood flow to the heart and other major blood vessels which increase the likelihood of cardiovascular events like a heart attack.
+In May 2016, The Lancet published an influential article by lead investigator Dr. Joel Kaufman, this study reports that long-term contact with particulate matter and nitrogen oxides at levels close to the National Ambient Air Quality Standards (NAAQS) can result in premature aging of the blood vessels and contribute to a quicker buildup of calcium in the coronary artery.
+This buildup of calcium restricts blood flow to the heart and other major blood vessels which increases the likelihood of cardiovascular events like a heart attack.